-- reassurance to the casualty
+- reassurance to the person

 - clear instructions

 - consideration of self-preservation

+- safe slide in entry and wade out

-- accurate throws of buoyant aids
+- accurate throw of buoyant aid

-- appropriate instructions on how to use the aid to self-rescue.
+- appropriate instructions on how to use the aid to self-rescue

+- safely accompany to person to safety.

-- 1. Use a range of buoyant aids suitable for performing a throw rescue that may be available in various water environments - 2.
-Create a scenario where conditions such as currents or wind may need to be considered when throwing the buoyant aid
+- 1. Use a range of buoyant aids suitable for performing a throw rescue that may be available in various water environments. - 2.
+Create a scenario where conditions such as currents or wind may need to be considered when throwing the buoyant aid.